jdiazpena/particle-counter-spel/docs/hardware.md

 - 5 V power and ground connections; and
 - a routed two-layer, 1.6 mm PCB with 32 footprints.

-The PCB connector mapping below is extracted from the current `PC_Interstage.kicad_pcb` file.
-It is not a substitute for resolving the schematic/PCB revision conflict.
+The schematic is the authoritative source for component selection.
+The current schematic and PCB have matching component references and displayed values.
+The connector mapping below is extracted from the current `PC_Interstage.kicad_pcb` file.

 | Connector | Pin 1 | Pin 2 | Pin 3 | Pin 4 |
 |---|---|---|---|---|